kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 but only if pods belong to the same subnet.
 The driver sets `sharingAffinity.parameterKeys: ["networking.example.com/subnet"]`.

-- Pod A (subnet-X) gets allocated to eth1 → eth1 is now locked to subnet-X
+- Pod A (subnet-X) is allocated to eth1 → eth1 is now locked to subnet-X
-- Pod B (subnet-X) arrives → matches affinity, shares eth1
+- Pod B (subnet-X) arrives → matches affinity, is eligible to share eth1
-- Pod C (subnet-Y) arrives → affinity mismatch, gets eth2 instead
+- Pod C (subnet-Y) arrives → affinity mismatch on eth1; eth1 is filtered
+  out; Pod C is allocated to eth2 instead

 ### Notes/Constraints/Caveats